eslardet/y4project-soundsynthesis/README.md

 This includes the Python files, sound files, and animations for all the numerical models listed in Appendix C of the report.

+## Animations
+Short animated clips of the string for the various models.
+The code was modified and used animation.FuncAnimation from matplotlib to create the animations.
+An example code for animation purposes is provided for the 1D Wave.

 ## Code
 Python files from Appendix C of the report.